-Did you know that Hispanic Heritage Month, opens a new window began as a week-long celebration under President Lyndon B. Johnson?
+Did you know that National Hispanic Heritage Month, opens a new window began as a week-long celebration under President Lyndon B. Johnson?
 President Ronald Reagan expanded it to a month-long celebration in 1988.

 Brazil celebrates its independence day on September 7.
 September 15 is the anniversary of independence for El Salvador, Costa Rica, Guatemala, Nicaragua and Honduras.
 September 16 is Mexico's independence day and September 18 is Chile's independence day.

 - Stream a Spanish-language film from Kanopy, opens a new window.

-- Teach yourself Spanish using Transparent Language.
+- Teach yourself Spanish using Rosetta Stone Library Solution.

 - Head over to the Spanish Language page to discover audiobooks, DVDs and Blu-rays, children's books and much more, all offered in Spanish.